Master of Arts in Creative PracticeA Level 9 qualification in Creative Practice available over 12 months, from October to September

 Application Route: Apply direct to GMIT

-Entry Requirements: Level 8 qualification in Art, Design, Film or equivalent.
-Other applicants may be considered through the Recognition of Prior Learning (RPL) process.
+Entry Requirements: A minimum of 2.2 in Art, Design, Film or in a cognate Level 8 qualification.
+Other applicants may be considered through the Recognition of Prior Learning (RPL) process

 The MA in Creative Practice offer artists, designers and filmmakers a creative and critically informed environment in which to develop and consolidate their practice.